AdHoc-Protocol/AdHoc-protocol/README.md

 As a [`DSL`](https://en.wikipedia.org/wiki/Domain-specific_language) to describe **AdHoc protocol** the C# language was chosen.
 The `protocol description file` is essentially a plain C# source code file within a .NET project.

 To create a `protocol description file`, follow these steps:

-To create a `protocol description file`, follow these steps: